int128/gradle-ssh-plugin/user-guide.md

 We can extend DSL syntax.

-Declare an extension class and add it to global or task specific settings.
+Declare an extension class and add it to global or method specific settings.
-All methods in the class will be available in the session closure.
+All methods in the extension class will be available in the session closure.

 ```groovy
 class RemoteFileAssertion {